Aqua Yoga for Lupus

 The sequence has a built in stop point to check in with yourself.
 If you’re having a flare, be kind, stop there.
 Some exercise is better than none, and there’s always tomorrow.

-Lupus patients deal with chronic pain, fatigue, and somtimes depression, all of which makes it hard to exercise.
+Lupus patients deal with chronic pain, fatigue, and somtimes depression, all of which make it hard to exercise.
 Yet, everyone needs exercise and we all know being a couch potato is not good for us.
 Lupus patients need access to exercise that is safe and appropriate.
 Some lupus patients have a background in sports and exercise and are triathletes, some need gentle Tai Chi.
 There is no “exercise for lupus”.
 It’s about choosing the type and level of exercise that fits your needs.

 Aqua yoga is a great option on the gentler side of things if that’s what you’re needing.
 There have not been any studies done on the benefits of aqua yoga for lupus so we have to infer from research done on land yoga and research done on aquatics.
 I wrote a long bibliography on aqua yoga for arthritis research you can read for that background.
 On land, yoga for rheumatic diseases(1) and yoga for arthritis(2) has a limited bit of research available.
 If we summarize and extrapolate from what we do have, we can infer aqua yoga has these benefits for people living with rheumatic diseases: